 Diana was inspired at a young age to start working in the animal field while she was visiting an animal shelter with her dad.
 Her plans were to originally become either a Veterinarian or a Pastry Chef but then realized becoming a Veterinary Technician was perfect for her.
 She proudly graduated from Carrington College in 2015 and received her license to become a Registered Veterinary Technician shortly after graduation.
 Diana began her career by working with Dr. Sanchez in a cat specific facility then continued to work with her here, at Loving Hands Animal Hospital, to help us continue keep our hospital feline friendly.
 Diana works hard every day to make her fur babies happy, she currently has 3 cats and 1 very spoiled puppy named Emme.
 On her free time she loves to travel with Emme to new locations, including restaurants, to try out new things together.

-Charles Mize, Veterinary Assistant
+Chuck Mize, Veterinary Assistant